Harin329/DeskBuddy/docs/backendAPI.md

-In this document, we list the various API endpoints that our backend supports:
+In this document, we list the various API endpoints that our backend supports:<br/>
-NOTE: For all endpoints, status code 401 means that the operation was not authenticated.
+NOTE: For all endpoints, status code 401 means that the operation was not authenticated.<br/>

 ------------------------------------------------------------------------------------